Email: [email protected]

 Major: Jorge Aguiar

-The Bureau also includes three specialized squads: The Traffic Homicide Unit investigates all fatal and critical-injury motor vehicle crashes and hit and run crashes involving life threatening injuries and fatalities.
+The Bureau also includes five specialized squads: The Traffic Homicide Unit investigates all fatal and critical-injury motor vehicle crashes to include hit and run crashes involving life threatening injuries and fatalities.
 The Cold Case Squad probes into unsolved murder cases regardless of how long ago the murder occurred.
-The Homicide Street Violence Task Force’s (HSVTF) mission is to reduce violent crimes by employing a comprehensive strategic approach to identifying, arresting, and prosecuting violent criminals.
-The HSVTF has forged communication links between various MDPD units and all local, state, and federal agencies.
-As a result of the Community Outreach component of the HSVTF, trust and cooperation has been improved within our diverse community.
+The Homicide Street Violence Task Force’s mission is to reduce violent crimes by employing a comprehensive strategic approach to identifying, arresting, and prosecuting violent criminals.
+The Task Force has forged communication links between various Department units and all local, state, and federal agencies.
+As a result of the Community Outreach component of the Task Force, trust and cooperation has been improved within our diverse community.